Access for all

 Start from the shoreline by the Southbourne Sea Scouts Hut, Prinsted.
 From there a hard surfaced path goes east for a short way.
 There is parking for a few cars near the start of the path.

 There are disable parking spaces in the car park on South Street.
 From there the quay is accessed from the bottom of the street and it is a level path along the quay wall.

 A good stretch of wheelchair path (600 meters) takes in some fine views across to Langstone and Emsworth with the South Downs in the distance.
 Parking is in a small public car park - note there is a 2m height barrier at the entrance.
 Entrance to the path is either through a box gate or there is a five-bar gate which can be unlocked with a RADAR key.
 The surfaced path ends at the wooden bench beyond which it is not suitable for wheelchairs.

 Sandy Point, Hayling Island

-This is a short stretch of path (250 meters) which ends a good point for viewing all the sailing activity at the harbour entrance.
+This is a short stretch of path (250 meters) which ends a good point for viewing all the sailing activity at the Harbour entrance.
 There is parking nearby for a couple of disabled badge holders but you will need to get a permit before you park.
-Call Mike Baker at Hayling Island Sailing Club on 023 9246 3768.
-A disabled toilet is available in the Sailing Club.
+Call the Hayling Island Sailing Club on 023 9246 3768.
+A disabled toilet is available in the sailing club.